l0b5ter/TTF_Injector/README.md

   ],

 5.Now put your .ttf file you wanna change into the TTF_Injector folder.
-6. run the "run windows" .bat file
+6. run the "run windows" .bat file.

 7. Enjoy letter conversion!